jimtng/ohgen/README.md

   Number Item1 { style1a="value", style1b="value" [ config1="value1", config2="value2" ], style2="value", style3a="value3" [ config1="value1", config2="value2" ], style3b="value3" [ config1="value1", config2="value2" ] }
   ```

+- `quote` will enclose a non-empty value with double quotes.
+This is handy for labels.

 Note that the above constructs can also be created purely using Jinja2's loop and conditional statements.
 They are provided by `ohgen` for simplicity.

 ## Include and Macro